 Global Oceanic Circulation

 Thermohaline circulation moves a huge current of water around the globe, from northern oceans to southern oceans, and back again.
 Currents slowly turn over water in the entire ocean, from top to bottom.
-Warm surface waters move downward and cold, nutrient-rich waters are forced upward.
+Warm surface waters move downward and cold, -rich waters are forced upward.
 The whole process is something like a giant conveyor belt.
 A conveyor belt is a continuously moving band of material that moves objects from one place to another, and then circles back on itself.
 You may have seen conveyor belts at airports, where they are used to move passenger luggage.

 The term thermohaline combines the words thermo (heat) and haline (salt).
-Both heat and salt are factors that influence the density of seawater.
+Both heat and salt are factors that influence the of seawater.
 Density is the amount of matter in a specific volume of material.
 The more matter something has, the more it weighs.
 The ocean is constantly shifting and moving in reaction to changes in water density.
 To best understand ocean-water dynamics, or how water moves, there are a few simple principles to keep in mind:

 • Water always flows down toward the lowest point.